Tommyshub/flask-movie-project/readme.md

 - Added media queries for the navbar.

-- Added an image to replace images that are not found when searching for movies, I tried blocking these movies from being showed at all before but that messed up the layout of the search results.
+- Added an image to replace images that are not found when searching for movies, I tried blocking these movies from being shown at all before but that messed up the layout of the search results.

 - Changed so that users are redirected to the movies page instead of their profile after logging in.
 I feel that this makes more sense because most users would go there first rather than to their profile page.